BlackBerry: Other notable users

+Katy Perry was also a BlackBerry user.
+She used the 8800 in her "Part of Me" music video, used the Bold 9780, Torch and other models in the documentary concert film Katy Perry: Part of Me, was seen using the Curve 8900 and Bold 9900 and attended the launch of the Pearl Flip.
+In 2012, she switched to the IPhone 4s for 2 weeks and switched back to BlackBerry for the keyboard.
+She has since been spotted using an iPhone instead.

+E. L. James wrote Fifty Shades of Grey on her BlackBerry.

+Nigerian author Stephen Buoro wrote the first draft of his debut novel on his BlackBerry.

-Eric Schmidt, Executive Chairman of Google from 2001 to 2011, is a longtime BlackBerry user.
+Eric Schmidt, Executive Chairman of Google from 2001 to 2011, was a longtime BlackBerry user.
 Although smartphones running Google's Android mobile operating system compete with BlackBerry, Schmidt said in a 2013 interview that he uses a BlackBerry because he prefers its keyboard.

 The Italian criminal group known as the 'Ndrangheta was reported in February 2009 to have communicated overseas with the Gulf Cartel, a Mexican drug cartel, through the use of the BlackBerry Messenger, since the BBM Texts are "very difficult to intercept".